 - First off, please make sure your baking soda is Paleo friendly.

-- Mix together.
+- Whisk ingredients together.